emilsh/Ruby-app-Ansible-deploy/README.md

-# Ansible Role: Ruby Application Deployment with Nginx Load Balancer
+# Ansible: Ruby Application Deployment with Nginx Load Balancer

 This Ansible role automates the deployment and management of a Ruby on Rails application called xpaste_practicum on CentOS 7 servers, using Nginx as a reverse proxy and load balancer.
 It includes tasks for installing dependencies, deploying the application code, configuring Nginx, and starting the application service.